anthony-cic/Drawing-Application/README.md

 The drawing application includes functionality for undo & clear buttons, as well as a variety of user custimizable colors, gradients, length, width, dashed length, dash width.

+In this repository you will find a folder containing all contents neccessary to Zip and run on Apache Netbeans.
+By navigating to src/java2ddrawingapplication you will find the .java files and code written for this project.